VileSam06-code/MY_STUFF/README.md

-# Fraud Detection Dataset Implementation
+#Fraud Detection Dataset Implementation

 ## Overview

-This module is my **hands-on implementation** of a fraud detection pipeline using a real UPI transaction dataset.
+This module is my hands-on implementation of a fraud detection pipeline using a real UPI transaction dataset.

-Through this project, I learned the complete machine learning workflow:
+Through this project, I learned the complete ML workflow:

 - Loading and preprocessing transaction data
 - Feature engineering for fraud patterns
 - Training baseline and advanced models
-- Evaluating results using proper fraud-relevant metrics
+- Evaluating results using fraud-relevant metrics
 - Validating predictions using confusion matrices

 ---